 It remains a fact: The flight is the most polluting part of your trip.
 And if you don´t want to miss the journey, you only have two options: either you travel with guilty conscience or you compensate the CO2 emissions, for example with one of the popular platforms like www.myclimate.org.
 The compensation of a roundtrip flight from New York to San José in economy class costs about 35 US$ per person.
 Some airlines like United offer the voluntary offset of your emissions right in the booking process.

-Second step: Choosing a climate neutral travel agency with a sustainability certificate
+Second step: Choosing a climate-neutral travel agency with a sustainability certificate

 The Costa Rican Tourism Board certifies sustainable tourism companies with the “CST” (Certificado para la Sostenibilidad Turística) for more than 10 years now.
 If you want to be sure to choose the best travel experiences and programs for your trip, a local travel agency might be the best option.
 Make sure this agency is CST certified.
 This is a guarantee that your journey will be environmentally and socially compatible.
-Just a few agencies are additionally certified as climate-neutral companies (for example: www.aratours.com).
+Just a few agencies are additionally certified as climate-neutral companies (for example www.aratours.com).
 Here you can be sure that the company measures, reduces and compensates all of its emissions.

 Third step: Choosing a hotel with a sustainability certificate

 Choose CST-certified hotels and you guarantee a gentle handling of the environment and the local people.
-Such hotels are doing hundreds of smaller and bigger things to minimize the impact in nature and maximise the positive impact on the social environment.
+Such hotels are doing hundreds of smaller and bigger things to minimize the impact in nature and maximize the positive impact on the social environment.
 It just feels great to stay in these hotels and I recommend you to ask for a sustainability tour at the reception.
 It is exciting to see what you can do to create a better world!

 Costa Rica is a paradise for those who want to explore the country with a rented car.
-You get anywhere and with a 4-Wheel-Drive car you reach especially beautiful and remote areas and beaches.
+You get anywhere and with a 4-Wheel-Drive car, you reach especially beautiful and remote areas and beaches.
 But what about the emissions?
 Well, you still can´t avoid them.
 But you do have the possibility to rent your car with a certified climate-neutral company.
-Of course the offset is included in the price and for this reason you pay a little more than with one of the international car rental giants.
-Adobe Rent a Car is great example: they compensate 100% of the emissions of their fleet and in addition to that, it is a Costa Rican company and your money stays in the country you visit.
+Of course, the offset is included in the price and for this reason, you pay a little more than with one of the international car rental giants.
+Adobe Rent a Car is a great example: they compensate 100% of the emissions of their fleet and in addition to that, it is a Costa Rican company and your money stays in the country you visit.
 Recently, a few electric vehicles have been put into operation on a trial basis.
 Learn more about Adobe Rent a Car and book your car directly here.

-Fifth step: climate neutral transportation
+Fifth step: climate-neutral transportation

 Another option to travel the country in a sustainable way is with shuttle buses.
 You again have the possibility to use a climate-neutral company.
 Interbus also offsets 100% of its emissions, by investing in the National Fund for Reforestation and Forest Protection.
-Interbus is a hotel-to-hotel shuttle with a fixed schedule and you are travelling with a maximum of 10 other people.
+Interbus is a hotel-to-hotel shuttle with a fixed schedule and you are traveling with a maximum of 10 other people.
 Learn more about Interbus and make your reservation directly here.